hapax/hapax.github.io/assets/chuzenji.md

 The fact that we may be rushing headlong into it, as a matter of thermodynamic necessity, does not comfort me.

+Life may thrive at the margins of disorder, but this is not a theodicy.

+the same way that natural
+selection, whatever the elegance of its mechanism, cannot